 It has increasingly catered to the cruise ship industry in the last five years, and the popular beaches (West Bay, French Cay) are flooded with cruise passengers whenever a ship (or ships) is in port for the day.

 If trying to choose between Utila or Roatan, check out Alex's post as she does a good job comparing them.

-I spent my full week on Roatan for a variety of reasons, and unfortunately, there was only one full day of sunshine the whole time.
+I spent my whole week on Roatan for various reasons, and unfortunately, there was only one full day of sunshine the entire time.
 A late-running rainy season was to blame.

 Getting to/from Roatan

-First, the airport is super dangerous, and second, the flight arrived in the afternoon, and I would've had to spend the night in the city before catching a bus the next morning.
+First, the airport is super dangerous, and second, the flight arrived in the afternoon, and I would've had to spend the night in the city before catching a bus the following day.